 Accommodating the disabilities of workers is a confusing process for many employers.
-Whether to modify workplace policies regarding drug testing and reasonable job accommodations is on the minds of HR professionals across the country.
+Whether or not to modify workplace policies regarding drug testing and reasonable job accommodations is on the minds of HR professionals across the country.
 Why?
 Two words: Medical Marijuana.

 Marijuana may be the most commonly used illegal drug.
 The disparity between many state laws and federal law regarding the legal use of marijuana, also known as cannabis, is often a source of confusion for employers and employees alike.
 While marijuana remains a federally classified Schedule I drug, many state laws allow the use of medical or even recreational marijuana.
 Medical marijuana employment law is an emerging, ever-changing topic employers must be willing to navigate carefully.

-In this webinar we will uncover what rights employers have regarding drug testing and the enforcement of drug-free workplace policies when federal and state employment laws collide.
+In this webinar, we will uncover what rights employers have regarding drug testing and the enforcement of drug-free workplace policies when federal and state employment laws collide.

 What You'll Learn

 - Handling conflicts between state and federal marijuana laws

 - Marijuana and the Americans with Disabilities Act